 Lawyers’ qualifications: barristers

-Barristers, in contrast, must complete the one-year Bar professional training course (BPTC) followed by a ‘pupillage’ (also one year).
-This will normally be spent in one or more barristers’ chambers, although the GLS and a very small number of other organisations also offer pupillage.
+Barristers, in contrast, must complete the one-year Bar course followed by a ‘pupillage’ (also one year).
+This will normally be spent in one or more barristers’ chambers, although the GLP and a very small number of other organisations also offer pupillage.
 You’ll then need to find a set of chambers from which to practise permanently (known as ‘tenancy’).
 Unlike other legal professionals, most barristers are self-employed.

 Lawyers’ qualifications: legal executive jobs